tencent cloud

 delimiter: ':::'

-# List of extracted keys, which are in one-to-one correspondence to the separated fields
+# List of extracted keys, which correspond one-to-one with the split fields.

 keys: ['IP','time','request','host','status','length','bytes','referer']